pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       option was specified, in which case the instances are also deleted.

       WARNING: Deleting classes can cause damage to the server: It can impact instance providers and other components in the server.
-Use this with command with caution.
+Use this command with caution.

-      Some servers may reject the command altogether.
+      Many WBEM servers may not allow this operation or may severely limit the conditions under which a class can be deleted from the server.

       Example: